tapthaker/Octopress/source/_posts/2015-03-28-unit-testing-ioss-uiviewcontrollers.markdown

 }
 ```

-A test for this could be to expect a UIAlertView on the screen when you have incorrect username or password.
+A test for this could be to expect a UIAlertView on the screen when you enter incorrect username or password.
 The problem here is that
 you don't have the access to UIAlertView's object to stub it.
-Of course you could do dependency injection here, but it really doesn't make much sense mainly because the view controllers in
+Of course you could do dependency injection here, but it doesn't make much sense mainly because the view controllers in
 iOS aren't initialized that way.
 Luckily ObjC with its message passing can do some magic at runtime, enter the world of
 **method swizzling**.
 Method swizzling is mainly about replacing a method's implementation with some other implementation.
 There is a [great post on NSHipster](http://nshipster.com/method-swizzling/)
 about this.
 I will be using a 3rd party lib to swizzle methods called [Swizzlean](https://github.com/rbaumbach/Swizzlean "Github page for Swizzlean"),